 “Stories, whether true or false, can go viral.
 Once that happens, it’s hard to stop the momentum,” said Martin Waxman, President, Martin Waxman Communications and social media professor.
 “But we in PR are trained to handle issues and crises, and that’s the approach we should take when fake news threatens our organization’s reputation.”

-Here are some practical ways PR professionals can battle fake news in their day-to-day roles:
+Here are 5 practical ways PR professionals can battle fake news in their day-to-day roles:

 “One way to prepare for the possibility of fake news about your company is to build a community before you need it,” says Waxman.
 “If you have loyal followers and fans, they’ll speak up on your behalf.
 If a brand tries to go on the defensive, it can sometimes have the opposite effect, but if a brand’s community defends it, it’s much more credible.”

-2. Plan ahead for the worst: Planning is key to combatting fake news, as with any crisis.
+Planning is key to combatting fake news, as with any crisis.
 Add the scenario of false stories appearing about your brand or executives to your crisis preparedness plan.
-Be ready to wallop social media to fight back and influence public opinion in your favor, should someone attack your brand or CEO.
+Be ready to wallop social media to fight back and influence public opinion in your favour, should someone attack your brand or CEO.
 Using a media monitoring platform can help by notifying you whenever your brand is mentioned so you can immediately respond if necessary.

-3. Verify and fact check: Of course, PR pros understand the importance of verifying and fact checking their work.
-The approach to a press release (or any piece of content) should be the same—don’t make claims you can’t backup.
+Of course, PR pros understand the importance of verifying and fact-checking their work.
+The approach to a press release (or any piece of content) should be the same—don’t make claims you can’t back up.

 If we do our best to ensure we’re not part of the fake news epidemic by adhering to high standards and preparing in advance for the worst, we can help stop fabricated stories from taking over—and help our profession keep its credibility.